-While there is no one-size-fits-all approach to this activity, there are some general rules you can apply.
+While there is no one-size-fits-all approach to hiring a digital marketing agency, there are some general rules you can apply.
 Before diving into these rules, here are a few ways NOT to look for a digital marketing agency:

 - Deciding based on their beautiful website: While this could point to great web development skills, digital marketing is another matter altogether.